jxrski/Capmonster-Key-Generator/README.md

 <h4>
 Publish Date:
-25/06/2023
+5/08/2023
 Generator For capmonster.cloud

-If you need help or anything do not hesitate to ask: H4cK3dR4du#0001
+If you need help or anything add me on discord: @jxrski

 This tool is made for educational purposes, I am not responsible for damages.